jcbendernh/ADFOrchestrator/DatabricksJob.md

 I went through their instructions and made a few minor changes.
 These are included in the [Execute Databricks Job using MI](https://github.com/jcbendernh/ADFOrchestrator/blob/main/files/Execute%20Databricks%20Job%20using%20MI.zip) Azure Data Factory Template.

-If you do not have a Databricks Job already created, you can use the following instructions to create one that can be utilized in the steps below:
+If you do not have a Databricks Job already created, you can use the following instructions to create one that can be utilized in the steps below: [Create your first workflow with an Azure Databricks job](https://learn.microsoft.com/en-us/azure/databricks/jobs/jobs-quickstart)

 To utilize it, download it to your computer and install it to your Azure Data Factory instance using the following instructions:
 1. Within your Azure Data Factory workspace, Click the <b>Home</b> button at the top of the left navigation bar.